apocalyptech/pydailystrips/README.md

 * Some kind of "archive" page would be nice - dailystrips had been linking to one which doesn't seem to have ever been updated...
+* Move "groups" definitions to their own file